Skip to content

 The benefits of good credit management

-It’s the difference between a high or low DSO, amount of bad debt a financial portfolio presents and even negative or positive customer relations.
+It will also improve your DSO performance, the amount of bad debt a financial portfolio presents, and even negative or positive customer relations.

 B2B credit management